 Enjoy Life Halloween Chocolate Minis (comes in 4 flavors!)

-Surf Sweets – all products are certified gluten free and free of the top 8 allergens
+Surf Sweets – All products are certified gluten free, vegan, kosher, and free of the top 8 allergens.
+I also love that they use plant-based colors!

-No Whey Chocolate – Think spider pops, skull chocolate pops, but they also have a variety pack that is free from the top 8 allergens!
-Note that candy is produced in a dedicated, but not certified facility, from the top 8.
+No Whey Chocolate – Think spider pops, skull chocolate pops, but they also have a variety pack that is free from the top 9 allergens!
+Note that candy is produced in a dedicated, but not certified facility, from the top 9 common allergens.
+They’re also vegan and kosher!

 All Tootsie products are gluten-free, including: